-- If you have a large amount of water in your basement or if there is no basement drain, you may need to buy or rent a sump pump to get rid of the water.
+- If you have a large amount of water in your basement and no drain present, you may need to buy or rent a sump pump to get rid of the water.

 - Wear gloves while cleaning and wash hands thoroughly after handling any soiled items.

 - Clean hard surfaces such as floors and fixtures with hot water and a mild detergent.
 Rinse it with a bleach solution: ¼ cup of liquid household bleach to one gallon of water.